 (3) The payroll factor is a fraction, the numerator of which is the total payroll of the members of the combined group paid in this State during the tax period, and the denominator of which is the total payroll of the members of the combined paid group everywhere during the tax period.

 (4) Single return.
-The combined group must file a single return on which the aggregate [state] income tax liability of all those persons in the combined group is reported.
-The income of the combined group is the apportionable net income of the entire group.
-All members of the combined group must be included in the single return.
+The combined group must file a single return on which the aggregate [state] income tax liability of members of the combined group is reported.
 The single return must be filed under the name and federal employer identification number of the parent corporation if the parent is a member of the combined group.
 If there is no parent corporation, or if the parent is not a group member, the members of the combined group must choose a member to file the return.
 The filing member must remain the same in subsequent years unless the filing member is no longer the parent corporation or is no longer a member of the combined group.
 The return must be signed by a responsible officer of the filing member on behalf of the combined group members.
 The [state] combined report of the combined group must be attached to the [state] corporate income tax return.
 Members of the combined group are jointly and severally liable for the tax liability of the members of the combined group included in the combined return.

 Section 4.
 Water’s-edge election; initiation and withdrawal.